No. 8 UCLA Bruins face the No. 5 Baylor Bears - WTOP News

 Las Vegas; Sunday, 5:30 p.m.
 EST

-BOTTOM LINE: The No. 8 UCLA Bruins square off against the No. 5 Baylor Bears.
+BOTTOM LINE: The No. 8 UCLA Bruins play the No. 5 Baylor Bears.

-UCLA went 14-1 at home last season while going 27-8 overall.
-The Bruins gave up 64.5 points per game while committing 15.9 fouls last season.
+UCLA finished 14-1 at home last season while going 27-8 overall.
+The Bruins allowed opponents to score 64.5 points per game and shoot 41.5% from the field last season.

+Baylor finished 27-7 overall with an 8-3 record on the road last season.
+The Bears averaged 18.5 points off of turnovers, 12.8 second chance points and 23.8 bench points last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.